Greek PM faces biggest party revolt yet as bailout approved

 Other more long-term concerns also remain.
 The IMF has made clear it would participate in the program only if Europe agreed to ease Greece’s huge debt burden.

-Berlin opposes writing off any Greek state debt, although it is open to the idea of extending grace periods before Athens has to start paying interest and principal on its bailout loans.
+But Berlin opposes writing off any Greek debt, although it is open to the idea of extending grace periods before Athens has to start paying interest and principal on its bailout loans.

 Tsipras has long argued Greece cannot repay all its debts and demanded a partial write-off.
 The creditors have agreed to consider the issue only after a review in October of the government’s implementation of its side of the deal.

-Additional reporting by Karolina Tagaris, Michele Kambas and George Georgiopoulos, Writing by Deepa Babington and David Stamp; Editing by Mark Heinrich
+Additional reporting by Karolina Tagaris, Michele Kambas and George Georgiopoulos, Writing by Deepa Babington; Editing by Peter Graff